varsha13152/tp/docs/DeveloperGuide.md

    3. Test case: `req 1 r/REQUEST`<br>
       **Note:** Attempt to add a request where the visitor already has this specific request.
       <br>Expected: No request will be added.
 Error details shown in the status message.
-Status bar remains the same.
       <br>Output: Command will result in duplicate request!

    4. Test case: `req 1 r/ASD r/ASD`<br>
       Expected: No request will be added.
 Error details shown in the status message.
-Status bar remains the same.
       <br>Output: Command will result in duplicate request!

    5. Test case: `req 1 r/`<br>
       Expected: No request will be added.
 Error details shown in the status message.
-Status bar remains the same.
       <br>Output: Request cannot be empty!

    6. Test case: `req r/`<br>
       Expected: No visitor will have a request added.
 Error details shown in the status message.
-Status bar remains the same.
       <br>Output: Index is not a non-zero unsigned integer. ヾ( ･`⌓´･)ﾉﾞ
       <br>req: Adds a request to the contact identified by the index number in the displayed person list.
       <br>Parameters: INDEX (must be a positive integer) r/REQUEST
       <br>Example: req 1 r/Need a bottle of champagne every morning

    7. Test case: `req 0 r/`<br>
       Expected: No visitor will have a request added.
 Error details shown in the status message.
-Status bar remains the same.
       <br>Output: Index is not a non-zero unsigned integer. ヾ( ･`⌓´･)ﾉﾞ
       <br>req: Adds a request to the contact identified by the index number in the displayed person list.
       <br>Parameters: INDEX (must be a positive integer) r/REQUEST
       <br>Example: req 1 r/Need a bottle of champagne every morning

    8. Test case: `req 1 r/`<br>
       Expected: No visitor will have a request added.
 Error details shown in the status message.
-Status bar remains the same.
       <br>Output: Request cannot be empty!

    9. Test case: `req 1 r/asd`<br>
       **Note:** Attempt to add a request when there is no visitor in the list.
       <br>Expected: No visitor will have a request added.
 Error details shown in the status message.
-Status bar remains the same.
       <br>Output: The person index provided is invalid! ヾ( ･`⌓´･)ﾉﾞ

    10. Other incorrect req commands to try: `req`, `req x`, `...` (where x is larger than the list size)<br>
       Expected: No visitor will have a request added.
 Error details shown in the status message.
-Status bar remains the same.
       <br>Output: Invalid command format! ヾ( ･`⌓´･)ﾉﾞ
       <br>req: Adds a request to the contact identified by the index number in the displayed person list.
       <br>Parameters: INDEX (must be a positive integer) r/REQUEST